 How can boron increase vitamin D levels?

 Boron increases the “biological half-life” and bioavailability of vitamin D. [The half-life of something is the measure of how long it takes to reduce down to half of its original amount].

 Yet another benefit to supplementing with boron is the retention of magnesium, along with its accelerated delivery into the bone to form calcium.

 Magnesium contains a whole host of benefits from muscle recovery, relaxation, and stress relief.
 Along with glycolysis – the delivery and use of glucose as an energy source via the mitochondria.

 Therefore, by increasing the rate at which we can improve magnesium bioavailability and retention, the stronger our skeletal system will become.

 Furthermore, “magnesium is required in osteoblasts and osteoclasts and in all living cells, within which magnesium is fundamental for adenosine triphosphate (ATP) production and serves as the cofactor of more than 300 enzymes involved in lipid, protein, and nucleic acid synthesis.”
 (10)

 Anti Inflammatory Effects

 Boron has been shown to reduce plasma levels of TNF-α.
-Which is a cell that signals for the growth and formation of tumors using certain proteins.
-Thus highlighting the positive effects that boron has in reducing the risk of developing tumors.
+Which is a cell that signals for the growth and formation of tumours using certain proteins.
+Thus highlighting the positive effects that boron has in reducing the risk of developing tumours.